By Neha Bhatia

 "As a result, our move to open an office that will double as a sales centre in the UAE capital was just a matter of time.
 We are also hoping to open this office by the end of June.”

 In addition to the Riyadh office, Arada expects Cityscape Jeddah 2019, which will be held on 5-7 April, to boost the visibility of its projects in Saudi Arabia.

 In the same month that it debuts at the Jeddah real estate event, Arada will attend Oman Real Estate Expo, or Orex, in Muscat.
 Throughout 2019, Alkhoshaibi said, the company will host “roadshow trips to other destinations in the GCC”.

-The fundamentals of Arada’s offering – such as its focus on design, “amazing amenities, and an accessible price point” – will ensure its universal appeal with buyers, the CEO added.For all the latest real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The fundamentals of Arada’s offering – such as its focus on design, “amazing amenities, and an accessible price point” – will ensure its universal appeal with buyers, the CEO added.real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.